x75/Floppy/README.md

 To use the dynamic plotting nodes, matplotlib with all its dependencies is required.
 However, Floppy will still work as long as no plotting nodes are used.

-0. Add the cloned directory to your PYTHONPATH environment variable.
+Setup: Add the cloned directory to your PYTHONPATH environment variable.
 Check if you can import 'floppy' in your Python3 console

 1. Create a new \<FileName\>.py file in the 'CustomNodes' subdirectory.
 This directory is automatically scanned for custom nodes.
 Creating a new file prevents conflicts when pulling updates from Github.

 2. Start the file with importing the following objects:
 ```python
     from floppy.node import Node, Input, Output, Tag, abstractNode
 ```

 3. Create your custom Node.
 (MyNode in this case)
 ```python
     class MyNode(Node):
         pass
 ```
 If the editor is started now the custom node class will be available in the list at the top-right widget.

 4. Define inputs and outputs.
 ```python
     class MyNode(Node):